 What is Divorce?

 Divorce is the process by which a marriage is legally ended and marital assets and debts are dealt with.
 One spouse, called the “Plaintiff,” files with the court a legal document called a “Complaint in Divorce”.
 The complaint states what type of divorce is being sought and may also state that the plaintiff is seeking other things, like support, alimony, custody, and a property settlement.

 Equitable Distribution (division of marital assets)

-The are 4 basic types of divorce.
+The are 4 basic types of divorce in Pennsylvania.
 The first 2 are no-fault (you don’t have to prove that the breakup was your spouse’s fault).

-1) Mutual consent divorce: This is the most common type of divorce.
+1) Mutual consent divorce: This is the most common type of Pennsylvania divorce.
 Ninety (90) days after the divorce complaint has been served upon the Defendant, both parties can file an affidavit consenting to the divorce.
 The judge can then grant the divorce.
 During the 90 days, the attorneys may try to work out a written settlement agreement about issues like custody, support, alimony and a property settlement.
 The parties can sign a written Separation Agreement, which the Judge can adopt as an Order of Court.
 If an agreement cannot be reached on these issues, there can be a hearing and the court will decide these issues.